sohomdatta1/mediawiki-scripts/README.md

 The benefit here is that you can run all these commands wherever you are in the system.
 You won't need to navigate away from whatever you are doing.

-**Note**: This repository is actually inspired by the old [MediaWiki-docker-dev](https://github.com/addshore/mediawiki-docker-dev) repositories scripts.
+**Note**: This repository is actually inspired by the scripts present in the old [MediaWiki-docker-dev](https://github.com/addshore/mediawiki-docker-dev) repository.

 ## Future ideas to implement
 * Maybe a generic extension installation script doing the following